vanGoghhh/tp/docs/UserGuide.md

 *CANdidates* is a powerful and optimized contact management app for job recruiters to manage job candidates and job listings.
 A key strength of *CANdidates* is its convenience and ease of managing all job-related contacts in a single application.
+Additionally, it is an offline application that does not require an internet connection to function.
+No need to worry about disconnecting from the internet anymore!

 If you find yourself having difficulty in managing job candidates and positions, then *CANdidates* is the perfect tool for you!
 Use this user guide to discover the amazing functions and features of *CANdidates*!